Fuji-class battleship: Service

 On 23 October 1908, Fuji hosted a dinner for the American Ambassador, Thomas J. O'Brien, and the senior officers of the Great White Fleet during its circumnavigation of the world.
 In 1910, her cylindrical boilers were replaced by Miyabara water-tube boilers and her main armament was replaced by Japanese-built guns.
 Fuji was reclassified as a first-class coast defence ship the same year, and undertook training duties in various capacities until disarmed in 1922.
 Her hulk continued to be used as a floating barracks and training centre at Yokosuka until 1945.
-Fuji was damaged by American carrier aircraft during their 18 July 1945 attack on Yokosuka and capsized after the end of the war.
+Fuji was damaged by American carrier aircraft during their 18 July 1945 attack on Yokosuka and capsized after the end of World War II.
 The ship was scrapped in 1948.